trevorgross/trevorgross.github.io/_posts/2020-09-30-ooma-wifi-dongle.md

 layout: post
 title: 'Using the Ooma Wi-Fi &amp; Bluetooth adapter in Arch Linux'
 ---
-## Using the Ooma Wi-Fi &amp; Bluetooth adapter in Arch Linux

 tl;dr: use the 8192cu-dkms package and set the correct USB Vendor ID.